NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 disparity is too big, perhaps due to outliers, it can be tightened with either ``--max-disp-spread`` or ``--corr-search-limit``, before continuing with full-resolution correlation (:numref:`stereodefault`).
+But note that for very steep terrains and no use of mapprojection a large search range is expected, and tightening it too much may result in an inaccurate disparity.

 .. _subpixel: